Heartburn, also known as GERD or Acid Reflux

 Low risk Barrett’s patients will typically have a short segment of abnormal tissue – measured during the endoscopy, no dysplasia in cells analyzed under the microscope, and no nodules or thickened areas seen on the endoscopic exam.
 These individuals need to be followed periodically but do not need endoscopic treatment.

-In our center, all patients with Barrett's esophagus, high and low risk, are recommended a nutrition consult to discuss diet, foods to avoid, and anticancer strategies.
+In our center, all patients with Barrett’s esophagus, high and low risk, are recommended a nutrition consult to discuss diet, foods to avoid, and anticancer strategies.
 Patients who are overweight are referred to our weight management program.
 Losing weight has a profound effect on both heartburn activity and cancer risk.
 We also monitor patients closely to ensure acid reflux is controlled.
 We often use pH probes to confirm reflux is no longer occurring and in patients who fail to respond, we refer for expert surgical evaluation to consider ways to decrease acid reflux.
+We like new technologies and will try to stay abreast of new surgical and non-surgical methods of treating heartburn and Barrett’s.